metas-mk/100-days-of-code/r2-log.md

 - adding new component VideoList to App render method
 - passing App state as props to VideoList
 - in VideoList destructuring props directly to ({videos})

+#### New Component VideoItem

+- new functional component VideoItem
+- creating mapp in VideoList and returning a VideoItem for each entry
+- adding video title from youtube API response
+- adding video thumbnails from youtube API response